 Tate Harris is a work-from-home dad based in Sydney.
 He takes care of his daughter for half the week, and works from home the other half of the week.
 Tate has recently started a career advice business, Next Steps Careers Counselling.
-He started the business after having completed the Graduate Certificate of Career Development with JCU in late 2020.
+He started the business after completing the Graduate Certificate of Career Development at JCU.

 “I have been a youth worker for more than 10 years, and I worked with Canteen, a youth cancer support organisation,” Tate says.
 “I hadn’t originally planned or thought of starting a business.
 However, throughout the process of the course I discovered I might have something to offer.”